Hannover 96: Reunification to present

 The 2009–10 season was launched, with a new kit being released which included traditional away and alternative kits.
 Hannover also signed a new technical director in Jörg Schmadtke.
 New signings were Karim Haggui and Constant Djakpa from Bayer Leverkusen, Valdet Rama from FC Ingolstadt.
 The season started with a late 1–0 loss to Hertha BSC and a home draw to Mainz 05, after which coach Dieter Hecking resigned voluntarily.
 He was succeeded by former assistant Andreas Bergmann.
 As the season continued, Hannover again had many key players injured, including the majority of attacking players and key defenders, alongside the suicide of Robert Enke, Hannover's German international goalkeeper.
 Andreas Bergmann was removed as coach and replaced by Mirko Slomka shortly after the winter break.
 Arouna Koné and Elson were signed to boost the squad.
 Hannover 96 spent the majority of the year in the relegation zone, and with a few wins in the last games of the season, Hannover had to win, and have results elsewhere be favorable to them.
 Hannover won 3–0, with Arnold Bruggink, Mike Hanke and Sérgio Pinto all scoring to keep them in the Bundesliga.

 In the 2010–11 season, Hannover finished in fourth place, qualifying for Europe for the first time in 19 years.
 In 2011–12, the team opened with a 2–1 win over 1899 Hoffenheim, followed by a 2–1 away win against 1.
 FC Nürnberg.
 In the play-offs to the Europa League, Hannover won against Sevilla 3–2 on aggregate to reach the group stage.
 Shortly before the end of the 2011–12 season, Hannover Technical Director Jörg Schmadtke resigned due to family issues.

 Hannover finished bottom of the Bundesliga in the 2015–16 season and were relegated to the 2.
 Bundesliga.
 The club chose to keep the majority of their first-team squad together.
 However, after early in the 2016–17 season, poor performances prompted the club's board to sack manager Daniel Stendel, and appoint Andre Breitenreiter as their new manager.
 He led the team to seven wins in the final 11 games, helping the club secure second place behind VfB Stuttgart and return to the top flight.

-Adverse publicity resulted for the club when a large contingent of ultras travelled to England for a 2017–18 pre-season game against Burnley.
-Supporters caused trouble in the town centre prior to the game.
-Once inside Turf Moor, they responded to a brief altercation on the pitch after 40 minutes by charging the home fans, tearing out seats and using them as missiles.
-On police advice the game was abandoned at half-time, with Hannover 96 trailing 1–0.